Edu Gil

-Eduardo "Edu" Gil Barranco (born 9 December 1990) is a Spanish footballer who plays for SC Uxama as a defender.
+Eduardo "Edu" Gil Barranco (born 9 December 1990) is a Spanish retired footballer who played as a defender.

 Club career

 Born in Soria, Castile and León, Gil finished his development with hometown club CD Numancia, and made his senior debut in 2010–11 with their reserves, in Tercera División.
 On 27 May 2012 he made his debut with the first team, in a 3–1 away win against CE Sabadell FC in the Segunda División.

 After leaving the Nuevo Estadio Los Pajaritos in 2014, Gil spent the rest of his career in Spanish amateur football.